 Over 100 cars and 35 motorcycles, including several high quality French built cars and three private collections, are to be sold at Bonhams' next motor car and motorcycle sale that will now be held in Paris on Thursday 2 February 2012.

-Initially scheduled for 1 February, Bonhams has decided to move its sale to Thursday 2 February, after a competitor canceled its sale on that day.
+Initially scheduled for 1 February, Bonhams has decided to move its sale to Thursday 2 February, after a competitor cancelled its sale on that day.
 Bonhams believes that the move to Thursday 2 February will facilitate buying opportunities for those attending the car auctions in Paris.

 Bonhams Paris Sale will be presented as a 'drive through' auction to allow the clientele to see and hear the cars prior to going under the hammer and is to be held in an impressive and well located new venue, La Halle Freyssinet.

-Among the top quality French motors is our catalog cover lot, the 1926 Amilcar C6/CO Voiturette (estimate €460,000 – 540,000), an impressive racing car which has been in the USA since the end of World War II.
+Among the top quality French motors is our catalogue cover lot, the 1926 Amilcar C6/CO Voiturette (estimate €460,000 – 540,000), an impressive racing car which has been in the USA since the end of World War II.
 The car has not been offered in the European market since new.

 Another superb French built car is the 1935 Delage D8 105 S Streamlined Coupé (estimate €280,000 – 360,000), which is extremely rare as the sole survivor of its type.
 Fully restored, it has been shown at the renowned Concorso D'Eleganza Ville D'Este.